Raghuvarants/Selenium-TestNG-Framework/README.md

 Started with Data Driven Test Framework.
 Created a new Maven Project.
 Created packages for test cases , test data and logs.
 Created the base class to access config and OR file.

 # Day 002:
+Set up the Testbase and login test to call the browser properties and OR properties in test case.
+Added the log4j file to the project setup.
+Added TestNG assertion to the Login Test.